 - Different PC labs have different end-of-class needs in terms of what is done with the PCs.
 In some labs you may need to shutdown and reboot the PCs before you leave.
 In other, the routine may be to shutdown and turn off the PCs, or just leave the PCs as they are.
 Please check with your instructor.
 STA or Lab Coordinator to see how you should leave the PC lab you are using.

 - PC labs are considered an extension of study space on the Middlesex County College campus.
-They are not intented for group gatherings or discussion groups.
+They are not indented for group gatherings or discussion groups.
 Please be considerate of your fellow students who are trying to study or do other work that requires various levels of concentration.

 Acceptable Use Policies for Computer Facilities